Sashité for Developers

 2. Self-contained — SNN can be validated syntactically without external tables; semantics are supplied by the context.

-5. Deterministic usage — Within a given context, a given SNN name SHOULD consistently refer to the same Piece Style.
+5. Deterministic usage — Within a given context, a given SNN name SHOULD consistently refer to the same Style.

-9. Style assignment
+10. Style assignment

 11. Design properties